- What's new

 CDN software, origin servers, recording engines, storage systems, and programmatic advertising platforms, all benefit from 24 x 7 attention and periodic caretaking to keep the end-to-end video distribution pipeline running at peak performance.
 Studies show that even small performance issues can have a big impact customer satisfaction levels, eventually leading to subscriber losses.

-A service organization’s ability to identify and respond quickly to issues has a real and significant impact on an operator’s ability to retain customers and grow their business.
+A service organisation’s ability to identify and respond quickly to issues has a real and significant impact on an operator’s ability to retain customers and grow their business.
 As video projects have become more complex, with new software technologies and inter-dependencies between system components, many operators have begun to look toward managed services, full-service outsourced operational and maintenance programs, to improve responsiveness to operational issues and better manage growth.

 Here are 5 reasons why managed services may be the right choice for your video project: